 There is now a great likelihood that historians will look upon May 3, 2016 as the date that the Republican Party seriously began to die.
-There have been disturbing signs of deterioration as the party has engaged in internecine battles with Democrats and other Americans as vaguely interested bystanders.
-But now, with the designation of Donald Trump as the “presumptive presidential nominee” of the Republican Party, it would seem that it is only a matter of time before this very ill patient dies.
+There have been disturbing signs of deterioration as the party has engaged in internecine battles as well as encounters with Democrats and other Americans as vaguely interested bystanders.
+But now, with the designation of Donald Trump as the “presumptive presidential nominee” of the Republican Party, it would seem that it is only a matter of time before this very ill patient expires.

 Donald Trump may be a lot of things but an ideologue is not one of them.
 He believes what is convenient for him to believe in order to achieve his objective.
 And right now it is convenient for him to believe in the current brand of angry conservatism that, if fully implemented, would result in a miserable, misinformed and raging nation that would be a danger to itself and the entire world.